kelsayed/mqtt-ocf/ReadMe.md

 ## Description

 This project provides a node.js based gateway for interconnecting MQTT publishers/subscribers to OCF based clients.
-It is based on the node.js [mosca](https://github.com/mcollina/mosca)  MQTT broker and [iotivity-node]( https://github.com/intel/iotivity-node) Iotivity implementation in node.js.
+It is based on the node.js [mosca](https://github.com/mcollina/mosca) MQTT broker and [iotivity-node](https://github.com/intel/iotivity-node) Iotivity implementation in node.js.
 In summary, an OCF resource is created for each identified MQTT topic at the MQTT broker.
 Then the MQTT topic and corresponding OCF resource are considered as one logical entity.
 The communication among MQTT and OCF clients is bi-directional:

 - A MQTT publisher updating a specific MQTT topic will push the update to the MQTT subscribers and update the the resource value for the corresponding OCF resource.
 Subscribing OCF clients (e.g. observer) or OCF clients performing a GET shall then get the updated resource value.
 - An OCF client performing a POST operation on the OCF resource will cause an update to be pushed to the MQTT subscribers.

 Currently, **all OCF resource/mqtt topic data is treated as strings**.
 Future versions should resolve this issue.

 Future versions shall also consider the case of offering an OCF service on some proper resource (say /oic/mqttgw) that will enable interested OCF servers to create MQTT topics corresponding to their resources on the gateway.
 The gateway shall then subscribe to the registered OCF resources and publish the updated resource values on the corresponding MQTT topic.

 ## Installation

 This package has been tested on Linux only.
 Should run similarly on  OSX.
 For installation do the following:

-1. Make sure [node](https://nodejs.org) version 4.2.6 or later is up and running.
+1. Make sure [node](https://nodejs.org) version 4.2.6 or later is up and running (It should actually work on older versions, but this is the version that I tested it with).
 This means that:
 	1. the command `node -v` reports a version  4.2.6 or later
 	1. the directory in which the `node` binary can be found is listed in the `PATH` environment variable.
 1. Install the following packages, which your distribution should provide: